audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="DqY1fEkb6uU" desc="Apex Legends: Wraith Music Pack" />

 Wraith is another excellent Legend, and undoubtedly one of the best to play.
 Statistics show she's been the most popular since day one, though recent nerfs for Season 8 seem to have thrown a spanner in the works.
 I can't say I'm sad about it, given the amount of times I've been one-clipped by a bald Wraith named something like iGunz.
 It's a shame, then, that the musical theme doesn't quite live up to her prestige.
 The electronic elements are nice enough, and the soft vocal effects lend the theme an other-worldly feel, but the music doesn't give you too much insight into Wraith's character other than a sense of mystery.
 To be clear, it's a good piece of music.
-It's just not as effective as many others.
+It's just not as memorable as many others.

 -----